zenml-io/zenml/docs/book/core-concepts.md

 Pipelines are functions.
 They are created by using decorators appropriate to the specific use case you have.

-The moment it is `run`, a pipeline is converted to an immutable, declarative YAML configuration file, stored in the pipelines directory.
-These YAML files may be persisted within the `git` repository as well or kept separate.
+The moment it is `run`, a pipeline is compiled and passed directly to the orchestrator.

 **DAG**